top of page

 4. For your keys

-Featured: Kyoto Washi Paper Tray - Geisha Our small trays are a pretty way to keep your rings and lockets near to hand, on your dressing table.
-This Geisha pattern is adorable - note the red lanterns and pink cherry blossom in the background!
+Our small trays are a pretty way to keep your rings and lockets near to hand, on your dressing table.
+This Geisha pattern is adorable, it celebrates the spring geisha dances in Kyoto.
+Note the red Gion lanterns and pink cherry blossom in the background!

 Was this helpful?